We Could Have Had Cellphones Four Decades Earlier

 Given that the first commercial transistor radio was not sold until 1954 my guess is that a 1940s cell phone would have been rather heavy and not had very good battery life.

+It would have been a portable radio by any other name.
+Digital wasn't even doable in that era without the IC (integrated circuit; microchip).
+Essentially, HAM radio was it.

-Commercially Viable and Highly Distributive (Score:1)
+Commercially Viable and Highly Distributive (Score:3, Interesting)

+We're still not powering every device in our house through one central electrical generator...it's all being worked on though folks...you just can't get it cheap now...

+Nor will you ever get it.
+Your electric range, your refrigerator, your microwave, your electric clothes dryer, hell, even your hair dryer are all too high wattage to power from a central transmitting coil without suffering tremendous losses, even with resonant antennas.

 Not wanted (Score:2)